ppgmg/insight_hll/README.md

 # insight_hll

-Exploring `hyperloglog` implementations to count unique elements in a data stream on a distributed system.
+Exploring `hyperloglog` and `Bloom filter` implementations to count unique elements in a data stream on a distributed system.

 Info on SlideShare:  [k-lo.ca](http://k-lo.ca)